All posts

 Not including a payment link.
 Every single reminder should have a clickable payment link.
 If the customer has to log into a portal, find the invoice, and then enter payment details, you are adding friction that delays payment.
 One click to pay.

 Not tracking the data.
-After running the sequence for 90 days, review: What is your new average days-to-payment?
-Which step in the sequence triggers the most payments?
-Are there specific clients who consistently pay late regardless?
+Days Sales Outstanding (DSO) is the average number of days it takes a business to collect payment after an invoice is issued.
+After running the automated sequence for 90 days, review your DSO, identify which step in the sequence triggers the most payments, and flag clients who consistently pay late regardless.
 This data tells you where to tighten the system.

 How This Connects to Your Bigger Operation